aswanthnarayan/ProgrammingNotes/NodeJs & Express Js/NodeJs.md

 ## FS MODULE

 The File System (`fs`) module allows you to work with the file system on your computer.
 The fs module has methods that perform both synchronously and asynchronously.
 Synchronous methods will block (wait) until the file operation is completed before moving to the next line.

-That's why you should always consider asynchronous methods.
+**Warning:** Synchronous methods like `readFileSync` block the entire Node.js process, including the event loop.
+This means no other code can run until the file operation is complete. **Never use synchronous I/O methods in a server environment** or any application that needs to handle concurrent requests, as it will severely degrade performance.

 **CHARACTER SET**